 The data “monster” lurking within

 With the adoption of Marketing Automation technology, B2B marketing teams are able to do more with less and measure everything.
 But what’s the scariest thing about these systems?
-Sending a campaign to the wrong list or forgetting to finish a landing page before a campaign launch may haunt you.
+Sending a campaign to the wrong list.
+Or forgetting to finish a landing page before a campaign launch may haunt you.
 Maybe you’re spooked that you won’t make your demand generation and ROI goals.
 However, I contend the number one scariest monster to tackle now is your poor data quality.
-It’s just waiting to rear its ugly head…and maybe it already has, but you just haven’t realized it!
+It’s just waiting to rear its ugly head.
+Maybe it already has, but you just haven’t realized it!

 According to a D&B survey of over 500 B2B companies, 27% sited poor data quality/accuracy as their biggest obstacle for maximizing return on investment in marketing technology.
 Without reliable sales and marketing company and contact records, how will you target the right audience with the right message at the right time?

-Marketing data is the foundation of all your digital marketing efforts.
+Marketing data quality is the foundation of all your digital marketing efforts.

 Another survey from Openprise and Ascend2 found 72% of B2B marketers say a top goal of their marketing data management strategy is improving ROI measurability.
 And 44% said data quality is the most significant barrier to marketing data management success.
 This same study revealed the top 3 most effective uses of marketing data are campaign targeting (62%), content personalization (51%), and sales attribution (43%).
 Pretty important stuff wouldn’t you say?

-Let’s delve a bit deeper into 3 things you should be doing now to ensure data quality.
+Let’s delve a bit deeper into 3 things you should do now to ensure quality data.

 1. Conduct a data audit – Review your existing contact and company records, see where your biggest problems are, and develop an improvement plan.